Religious views on female genital mutilation: Christianity

 The Bible does not mention FGM.
 Christian authorities agree that the practice has no foundation in Christianity's religious texts, and Christian missionaries in Africa were at the forefront of efforts to stop it.
 Indeed, they led the way in referring to it as mutilation; from 1929 the Kenya Missionary Council called it the "sexual mutilation of women", following the lead of Marion Scott Stevenson, a Church of Scotland missionary.
 When, in the 1930s, Christian missionaries tried to make the abandonment of FGM a condition of church membership in colonial Kenya, they provoked a far-reaching campaign in defence of the practice.

 Despite the absence of scriptural support, women and girls within Christian communities, including in Egypt, Kenya, Nigeria and Tanzania, do undergo FGM.
 It has been found among Coptic Christians in Egypt, Orthodox Christians in Ethiopia, and Protestants and Catholics in Sudan and Kenya.
 A 2013 UNICEF report identified 17 African countries in which at least 10 percent of Christian women and girls aged 15–49 had undergone it.
 In Niger, for example, 55 percent of Christian women and girls had experienced it, against two percent of Muslim women and girls.

+The Skoptsy Christian sect in Europe practices FGM as part of redemption from sin and to remain chaste.

 Islam

 Overview

+Circumcision has been called one of the "five practices" connected to the Fitrah (innate nature in Islam).